XRPL-Commons/core-dev-bootcamp-2025/day-8/material/ledger.md

 ### LedgerHistory::insert

-- [LedgerHistory.cpp.txt]:
+- [LedgerHistory.cpp]:
   - Inserts the ledger into internal caches by hash and sequence.
   - Ensures that the ledger is available for fast lookup.

 ### Database Storage

-- Ledgers are persisted to the database using functions in [Node.cpp.txt] and [SQLiteDatabase.cpp.txt].
+- Ledgers are persisted to the database using functions in [Node.cpp] and [SQLiteDatabase.cpp].
 - Before saving, the code checks that the account hash and transaction hash match the SHAMap roots.
 - The ledger header and SHAMap roots are serialized and stored in the database for future retrieval.